 *laughs some more* What characters?
 This time the comment is more justified.
 While nowadays FF characters have their own devout fan followings…there was definitely not much to go on back in the day.
 Your chosen team of four characters pops up outside of Corneria/Cornelia one day and somehow, everyone knows that they’re meant to save the world.
 They never speak, they never interact, they don’t have any backstory whatsoever.
 So…you’ll just have to live with that and rejoice that it didn’t stay that way.
 The fact that this is a job-based game–meaning that you can assign a certain specific combat role to each character–probably has something to do with this, since the jobs you pick at the beginning determine who exactly you have on your team.
-The only available female character is the White Mage, for example.
+The only definitely female character is the White Mage, for example, although a case could also be made for the Red Mage.
 So I can understand where they were coming from when they made the four Warriors of Light into cardboard cutouts.
 They don’t even have official names, which is basically an invitation to go as wild as you want when naming them yourself.
 For some reason, they all ended up having Swedish names on my first playthrough, and it stuck ever since.
 Beyond that, it’s difficult to have any pointed preferences, since everyone is so one-dimensional.

 However, the fact that you are absolutely free to choose your initial party–within the limits of available jobs, of course–is a surprisingly refreshing detail.
 This feature ensures that you’re effectively able to control the difficulty level of the game by yourself: a party of White Mages probably being the ultimate challenge.
 Or better yet: one White Mage.
 This involves killing off the rest of your team and never reviving them.
 If you feel like a hero, that’s certainly a way to prove it.